School Name

 At Frenchwood Community Primary School we aim for all our learners to achieve their full potential, irrespective of their background or the challenges they face.
 We endeavour to understand the individual needs of each pupil, discover their talents and challenges, and put provision in place that will enable them to achieve success.

-The Pupil Premium (PP) funding that is received by school annually is used in a variety of ways in order to improve pupil attainment and help overcome barriers to learning.
+The Pupil Premium (PP) funding that is received by school annually is used in a variety of ways to improve pupil attainment and help overcome barriers to learning.
 In making provision for socially disadvantaged pupils, we recognise that not all our pupils who receive Free School meals (FSM) will be socially disadvantaged.
 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for PP. We therefore allocate the PP funding to support any pupil or groups of pupils we have identified as being at social disadvantage.

 Quality first teaching in every classroom is the primary driver for success in our school, alongside careful assessment of need.
 Well trained staff and consistency in our approach to learning is integral to our strategy.
 Our school is organised into four phases with staff teams working closely together to offer the best we can to all our learners by utilising the range of expertise within our team.
-This offers a flexible model that enables us to make adjustments when circumstances change.
+This offers a flexible model that enables us to adjust when circumstances change.
 High priority is given to supporting good mental health, building resilience and developing positive learning behaviours.

 Ultimate Objectives